Sidharth-e/MOMOS/README.md

-# MOMOS - Modern AI for Termux 🚀
+# MOMOS( Mobile Models Ollama Setup) - Modern AI for Termux 🚀

 A beautiful and modern UI implementation for running AI models locally on Termux (Android) using DeepSeek R1, with a comprehensive launcher and installation system.